 Disclosures on corporate governance practices

 DIC Asset AG attaches great value to corporate governance with the Company and the Group.
 The Management Board and Supervisory Board feel that they have an obligation to ensure the Company’s continued existence and the generation of sustained value added through responsible corporate governance with a long term focus.
 For DIC Asset AG, good corporate governance also includes managing risks in a responsible manner.
-The Management Board therefore makes sure that risks are appropriately managed and controlled in the Company and ensures that the Company complies with the law by maintaining a compliance management system that reflects the Company’s exposure to risk.
-As described in its annual Declaration of Conformity, the Company is in compliance with the recommendations of the German Corporate Governance Code as amended on 7 February 2017.
+The Management Board therefore makes sure that risks are appropriately managed and controlled in the Company (see also the comments in the report on risks and opportunities) and ensures that the Company complies with the law by maintaining a compliance management system that reflects the Company’s exposure to risk.
+The Company is in compliance with the recommendations of the German Corporate Governance Code as described in its annual Declaration of Compliance.
 The Management Board regularly informs the Supervisory Board of any existing risks and their development.
 The Company’s internal control, reporting and compliance structures are continuously reviewed, enhanced and adjusted to changes in the general environment.

 Compliance Guidelines are in place for the DIC Asset Group and a Compliance Officer supervises observance of material compliance requirements.
 In addition, a whistleblower system for reporting misconduct and violations has been set up.
 Based on the Compliance Guidelines, the employees of DIC Asset AG and its subsidiaries are obliged to act in a responsible and legal manner.
 This includes the principles of ethics and integrity within the Company, in particular compliance with legal requirements, internal company guidelines and self-imposed values.
 The cornerstones of the Compliance Guidelines are described in the current report on risks and opportunities which is part of the Group management report of DIC Asset AG.